Suzanne Somers, 73, Poses With Her Lookalike Granddaughter Violet

 Suzanne Somers posed with her lookalike granddaughter Violet after reuniting with her amid the COVID-19 pandemic.
-The former Three’s Company star shared several photos and videos to Instagram as she teamed with her granddaughter to promote her organic cosmetics line while Suzanne’s husband, Alan Hamel, hung out in the background.
+The former Three’s Company star shared several photos and videos to Instagram as she teamed up with her granddaughter to promote her organic cosmetics line while Suzanne’s husband, Alan Hamel, hung out in the background.

 In the new video, the actress was all smiles as she chatted with Violet, who looks exactly like her but with brown hair.
-The blonde sitcom star and entrepreneur was wearing a black off-shoulder dress as she sat with her 22-year-old grandchild — who is the daughter of her only son, Bruce Somers — amid a large display of powders, eye shadows, and lipsticks from Suzanne’s line.
+The blonde sitcom star and entrepreneur was wearing a black off-shoulder dress as she sat with her 22-year-old grandchild — who is the daughter of her only son, Bruce Somers — amid a large display of powders, eyeshadows, and lipsticks from Suzanne’s line.

 In the video, Suzanne revealed that a bare-faced Violet would be putting on the makeup since she already had some on.
 The Step by Step alum joked that she herself looks “whacked” when she doesn’t have makeup on, but her granddaughter disagreed.